Arizona: 2024 Hunting Application Details

 For every individual hunt code, 20% of the total number of tags for that hunt will be awarded to the applicants with the most bonus points (called “bonus pass”).
 The remaining 80% of tags for any given hunt code will be issued in the random draw (called the “half pass”).

-For elk, deer and antelope up to 10% of the total number of tags can be issued to nonresidents.
+For elk, deer, and antelope up to 10% of the total number of tags can be issued to nonresidents.
 This 10% is not guaranteed, but most buck or bull tags have sufficient nonresident demand to trigger the full 10% allocation.
-Of the 10% nonresident tag pool, a maximum half (50%) of those tags may be issued in the bonus point drawing.
+Of the 10% nonresident tag pool, a maximum of half (50%) of those tags may be issued in the bonus point drawing.

 As an example: